rebroad/qemu/GOAL.md

-# Goal: QEMU `exp` and an idle SunOS guest

-Keep the `exp` branch rebased onto the latest upstream QEMU 11.1.1 release candidate, and make an idle SunOS 4.1.4 guest relinquish host CPU time while remaining a usable, time-correct VM.
+Make an idle SunOS 4.1.4 guest relinquish host CPU time while remaining a usable, time-correct VM.

-## Primary focus

-The primary focus is proving and fixing low QEMU CPU use while SunOS is idle, especially at an idle PROM prompt and at the SunOS login prompt.
-Networking, telnet, and SSH are secondary until the PROM/login idle behavior is correct and verified from an elevated host measurement.

 ## Scope

-- Rebase `exp` onto the latest upstream release-candidate commit for v11.1.1 (normally `upstream/staging-11.1`, confirmed against the upstream release candidate/tag before the final rebase).
 - Diagnose and fix the QEMU/SunOS idle path.
 This includes changing and rebuilding `~/src/SunOS-4.1.4` if the guest kernel or drivers prevent an idle instruction, timer behavior, or interrupt-driven wakeup.